orlandoalexander/Computer-Science-A-Level-NEA/README.md

 ### Mobile App
 - Notifies user when the doorbell is rung and displays visitor image and name (if available)
-- Plays pre-recorded messages remotely via Raspberry Pi speaker
+- Plays pre-recorded messages remotely via Raspberry Pi speaker using **MQTT**
 - Logs visits when the user is unavailable

 ### Cloud Logging & Notifications
-- Stores visitor images and timestamps in a secure cloud database
+- Stores visitor images and timestamps in a secure **MySQL database**
 - Sends notifications even when the user is away from home
 - Provides an easy-to-review history of all visits<br><br>